Last updated on June 14, 2021

-Diamond laser inscription that is provided by a grading laboratory ensures that the stone you buy matches the issued grading report or certificate.
+Diamond laser inscription, provided by a grading laboratory, ensures that the stone you buy matches the issued grading report or certificate.
 It allows an instant verification that the stone is the one described in the report as the number or wording is permanently registered in the lab’s archive database.
 In other words, an inscription gives added security and peace of mind when making a diamond purchase.

 The inscription allows you to recognize your diamond among other similar-looking stones.
 For example, if someone attempts to replace your diamond with another stone, you can always check its inscription to make sure you have the right diamond.

 Remember to tell your jeweller about the inscription so the person doing the repairs will be careful not to damage it by accident.
 When you get the stone back, check the inscription to make sure you have the same stone.

 To see if your diamond is laser inscribed, you should check its grading report.
 The inscription details will appear on the certificate.

 Not all diamonds available on the market are laser inscribed, as some manufacturers prefer not to pay for inscription services.
 However, you can always have your stone inscribed.